 It is the same five questions every week.

-You answer, people thank you, and then someone else asks again tomorrow.
+You answer, people thank you, then someone else asks again tomorrow.
 That loop does not scale.
-The fix is not “more patience,” it is a simple HR FAQ knowledge base that employees can search in seconds.
+The fix is not more patience.
+It’s an HR FAQ knowledge base employees can search in seconds.

 The problem scene: Five questions, fifty times

-Every HR ops leader knows the pattern: payroll timing, PTO requests, benefits enrollment windows, expense reimbursements, and address or banking updates.
-Each answer takes only a few minutes, but together they consume hours.
-An HR FAQ knowledge base breaks this loop by making the correct answer faster than asking a human.
+Every HR ops leader knows the pattern: payroll timing, PTO requests, benefits enrollment windows, expense reimbursements, address or banking updates.
+Each answer takes a few minutes, but together they consume hours.
+An HR FAQ knowledge base breaks the loop by making the right answer faster than asking a human.

 For more on HR-specific knowledge challenges, see Internal Knowledge Base – HR Department Use Cases.